 Bachelor of Arts in Music

-With a Bachelor of Arts in Music, students have the benefit of specialized study in his or her chosen field.
+With a Bachelor of Arts in Music, students have the benefit of taking electives in areas of special interest.
 Students take crucial fundamental classes in subjects such as harmony and theory, aural skills, conducting, music history, and applied music.
-We are confident that our combination of superb mentoring by renowned artists/teachers, small class sizes, diverse performance opportunities, and a well-rounded curriculum will help all students on the road to professional success.
+We are confident that our combination of superb mentoring by renowned artists/teachers, small class sizes, diverse performance opportunities, and a well-rounded curriculum will help all students on the road to success.

 - Specialized study in a number of areas including performance and composition

-- Allows student to combine this degree with another field of study to receive two degrees or allows extensive focus in another field such as electronic media, business, pre-music therapy, music journalism, library and general studies.
+- Allows student to combine this degree with another field of study to receive two degrees or allows students to complete minor studies in another field such as electronic media, business, psychology, entrepreneurship, or general studies.

 - Prepares students for graduate studies in music and a variety of other areas